General Terms and Conditions, special business conditions and house rules for concert-goers and event-attendees at the Alter Oper Frankfurt

 Wheelchair users receive free admission against presentation of a ticket valid for the relevant event.

-7.7 In accordance with the ticket imprint, the ticket price includes the entitlement to use it as ticket for the local public transport (RMV).
-The ticket may be used as transport ticket (2nd class) to and from the venue for a period of 5 hours before and after the performance.
-It is not relevant if the Visitor uses this service.
-As regards the utilisation of the ticket as transport ticket, there is a separate contractual relationship between the Visitor and the transport company subject to the conditions of transport of the Rhein-Main-Verkehrsverbund (RMV).
+7.10 In accordance with the ticket imprint, the ticket price includes the entitlement to use it as ticket for the local public transport (RMV).
+The ticket may be used as transport ticket (2nd class) to the venue for a period of 5 hours before the performance.
+After the event the ticket may be used fort he return journey until the end of operating hours of the local public transport.
+The use of 1st class is only possible with a surcharge.
+This also applies to print@home tickets, which must be personalised for use of the RMV public transport system when purchased.
+It is not relevant if the visitor uses this service.
+As regards the utilisation of the ticket as transport ticket, there is a separate contractual relationship between the visitors and the transport company subject to the conditions of transport of the Rhein-Main-Verkehrsverbund (RMV).

 The AOF is also liable for damages for property and pecuniary losses sustained by a Visitor due to a grossly negligent or intentional violation of obligations of the AOF or its staff members or performing agents.
 The AOF, its staff members and performing agents are liable for personal damages in accordance with the legal regulations - also in case of a violation of obligations due to simple negligence.